OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Apis.GraphQL.Abstractions/README.md

 }
 ```

-Here we can see that the query is using the arugment `contentItemId` to filter.
+Here we can see that the query is using the argument `contentItemId` to filter.

 ### Define a query type